uswitch/yggdrasil/README.md

 ## Usage
 Yggdrasil will watch all Ingresses in each Kubernetes Cluster that you give it via the Kubeconfig flag.
 Any ingresses that match any of the ingress classes that you have specified will have a listener and cluster created that listens on the same Host as the Host defined in the Ingress object.
 If you have multiple clusters Yggdrasil will create a cluster address for each Kubernetes cluster your Ingress is in, the address is the address of the ingress loadbalancer.

+[Joseph Irving](https://github.com/Joseph-Irving) has published a great [blog post](https://medium.com/uswitch-labs/multi-cluster-kubernetes-load-balancing-in-aws-with-yggdrasil-c1583ea7d78f) which describes our need for and use of Yggdrasil at uSwitch.

 ## Setup
+Please see the [Getting Started](/docs/GETTINGSTARTED.md) guide for a walkthrough of setting up a simple HTTP service with Yggdrasil and envoy.

 The basic setup is to have a cluster of envoy nodes which connect to Yggdrasil via GRPC and get given dynamic listeners and clusters from it.
 Yggdrasil is set up to talk to each Kubernetes api where it will watch the ingresses for any that are using the ingress class it's watching for.

 ![Yggdrasil Diagram](/img/yggdrasil.png)